limcrong/trafficmanagement/README.md

  * `GenerateFeatures.py` - script for generating features in the process.
  * `submission.csv` - final output

+Other Files:
+* `StaticValues` - Static values for mapping of features that are generated previously
+* `Scaler` - scaler is generated during training to prevent data leakage

 ### Prerequisites

 Please ensure the following Python packages are installed before running the codes from Jupyter Notebook